speedzjy/mapf_ros/README.md

 ### Notes: (very importment)
 It is **strongly recommended** to use **low-resolution maps for mapf planning** search and **high-resolution maps for local planning** with a single robot.
 The reasons are as follows:

 - Both CBS and ECBS are space-time searches, if the map dimension is too high, the search will be extremely time-consuming.
+Solving MAPF optimally (i.e., finding a conflict-free solution of minimal cost) is NP-Complete.
 - Since the paths planned by mapf have time steps, in order to ensure that the robots do not collide, the minimum distance between each time step must be greater than the diameter of the robot.

 ----------------------------------------------------